 1. Decide if an estate inspection is what you actually need.

-Have complaints been made by local residents on estate issues?
+Have local residents made complaints about estate issues?
 Do you need multiple agencies to address the concerns?
-Your CDO will be able to advise you if this will be an effective approach.
+Your CDO can advise you on whether this will be an effective approach.

-2. Identify the agencies you need to get involved.
+2. Identify the agencies you need to involve.

-It might be the Housing Executive, local Council Officers, Department of Infrastructure personnel, PSNI Officers, or Housing Association staff.
-It is worth spending some time up front forming a relationship with these agencies in order to secure their buy in to the Inter-Agency process.
+It might be the Housing Executive, local council officers, Department of Infrastructure personnel, PSNI officers, or housing association staff.
+It is worth spending some time up front building relationships with these agencies to secure their buy-in to the Inter-Agency process.
 Your Supporting Communities Development Officer can help make introductions and get the ball rolling.
-If the right people know who you are and what you are trying to do, that makes it much more likely they will get involved and that things will actually get done!
+If the right people know who you are and what you are trying to do, it is much more likely they will get involved, and things will actually get done!

 3. Choose a date and send invitations to the inspection.